‘Orange Is The New Black’s’ Yael Stone Publicly Accuses Geoffrey Rush Of Inappropriate Behavior

-Star of Netflix’s Orange is the New Black, Yael Stone, has come forth with allegations regarding inappropriate behavior against herself by fellow actor, Geoffrey Rush.
+The star of Netflix’s Orange is the New Black, Yael Stone, has come forth with allegations regarding inappropriate behavior towards her by fellow actor, Geoffrey Rush.

 According to an interview Yael did with the New York Times, accusations have been made of inappropriate behavior.
-The interview was published on Sunday and in it, Stone has stated that she has struggled with coming forward for some time now since, at the time, she didn’t speak out and tell Rush that his behavior towards her was inappropriate.
-In addition, she had also, at times, encouraged the behavior.
+The interview was published on Sunday and in it, Stone stated that she has struggled with coming forward for some time now since, at the time, she didn’t speak out and tell Rush that his behavior towards her was inappropriate.
+She also felt that she had, at times, encouraged the behavior.
 In addition, Stone has stated that in the past she was fearful of “offending a mentor and friend.”

 Initially, as Heavy points out, Stone had tried to contact Rush regarding his behavior via an email.
 When she didn’t receive a response from the actor, she decided to go public with her allegations.